ntbloom/bloomblag/content/posts/scripting-python-with-npm.md

 ---
-title: "What if we used npm as a Python runner?"
+title: "What If We Used npm as a Python Runner?"
-date: 2020-06-08
+date: 2020-06-10
 author: ntbloom
 draft: true
 ---